CosmosShadow/GeneralAgent/README.md

 * Build-in interpreters: Python, AppleScript, Shell, File, Plan, Retrieve Embedding etc.
 * **Dynamic UI**: Agent can create dynamic ui to user who can use.
 * **WebUI with agent builder**.
 You can use natural language to create agent without coding.
+* [AthenaAgent](https://github.com/sigworld/AthenaAgent) is a TypeScript port of GeneralAgent.